 In addition to the fundamental CORBA client/server architecture where the ORB[1] functions as a request/reply communications mechanism, the CORBA specification also defines an overall architecture for building sophisticated applications.
 This overall architecture, called the Object Management Architecture (OMA), is designed to generically specify and provide a layered approach to building distributed applications using CORBA.
+The OMA is a simple but powerful architecture that uses the ORB as the basic distributed communications mechanism between all of its components.
+The applet below describes the aspects of this mechanism.

 One of the primary goals of the OMA is reuse.
 Wherever possible, existing CORBAservices or CORBAfacilities components are used as building blocks to construct higher level functionality.